miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ssh -o StrictHostKeyChecking=no cluster-slave-3
 ```

-### Option 3: the secure way
+### Option 3: creation of a new key pair and distribution from a different instance
 It is possible not to expose at all the cloud private key.
-The procedure is as follows a pair of keys and a proper `authorized_keys` file are created out-of-the-box.
-For instance, in another instance in the cloud.
+A new pair of keys and a proper `authorized_keys` file are created out-of-the-box (for instance, in another instance of the cloud) and delivered to the members of the cluster.

-First, access to the instance cloud following the usual procedure (that is, password-less).
+First, access to an instance in the cloud following the usual procedure (that is, password-less).
 Create a new pair of keys:
 ```bash
 cp ~/.ssh/authorized_keys ~/.ssh/authorized_keys_original
 ssh-keygen -t rsa -P '' -f ~/.ssh/id_rsa cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 ```
-There will be three files in the `~/.ssh/` folder: `id_rsa`, `id_rsa.pub` and `authorized_keys` (besides the old `authorized_keys`).
+There will be three files in the `~/.ssh/` folder: `id_rsa`, `id_rsa.pub` and `authorized_keys` (besides the old `authorized_keys`, now `authorized_keys_original`).
 Remove `id_rsa.pub`, as it is no longer necessary.
 Retrieve the two remaining files (now you can restore the old `~/.ssh/authorized_keys_original`), upload them to the master instance and move them to the `~/.ssh/` folder (replace the file ` ~/.ssh/authorized_keys` with the one it has been uploaded).
 Set the proper permissions:
 ```bash
 chmod 0600 ~/.ssh/id_rsa
 chmod 0600 ~/.ssh/authorized_keys